openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 @endsphinxdirective

-Finally, the deployment of the OpenVINO Runtime components to the target system is complete.
+Now, you have finished the deployment of the OpenVINO Runtime components to the target system.